eqimd/transbyte/README.md

-### transbyte -- a Java Bytecode to CNF-SAT Translator
+### transbyte -- a Translator of Java Bytecode to CIRCUIT-SAT